 The idea behind this pattern is that the downtrend is losing momentum and strength, which is apparent from that

 - The volume and with it the selling pressure is decreasing

 - The bears failed to push the price past the low of the last dip

 This trading indicator is an oscillator that moves between 0 and 100.
 Usually, crossing 70 on the trading indicator generates overbought signals while falling below 30 on the trading indicator generates oversold signals.
 The typical interpretation of RSI is to buy once the indicator goes into oversold territory, and sell once it gets oversold, like below.

-It is important to remember that overbought signals will almost certainly be generated whenever a security is in an uptrend.
-Similarly, oversold signals will be generated whenever a security is in a downtrend.
+It is important to remember that overbought signals will almost certainly be generated whenever the security is in an uptrend.
+Similarly, oversold signals will be generated whenever the security is in a downtrend.
 It is up to the swing trader to determine the validity of the signals that he/she sees.